tjhickey724/compiler_design/code/MiniC/PA5/README.md

 ```
 while(x>0) { print(x); x = x-1; }
 ```
-We'll also have you implement integer arrays and for PA6, you'll implement classes and objects and have a complete compiler for MiniJava.
+We'll also have you implement integer arrays.